Times have changed for independent pharmacies.

 Gone are the days of Wall Drug, in which a sleepy South Dakota pharmacy became a legendary business thanks to well-placed signs for ice water.

-Now community pharmacies not only contend with massive chains like CVS and Walgreens, supermarket pharmacies like Kroger and Publix, and big-box retailers like Walmart and Costco, but also with online competitors like PillPack, the latest acquisition in Amazon’s expanding consumer empire.
+Now community pharmacies not only contend with national retailers, but also with online competitors like PillPack, the latest acquisition in Amazon’s expanding consumer empire.

 This ever-growing competition, retroactive DIR fees, and declining reimbursement have taken a bite out of independent pharmacy profits; for owners, the risk has begun to seriously outweigh the reward.1 As a result, the estimated number of active independent pharmacies nationwide hovers around 21,000, and is expected to drop further over the next few years.2